Sending Initial Discovery Requests

 Examples of these staffing records include, among others, sign-in sheets, time cards, employee work schedules, nursing hour per patient day (NHPPD) documents, and daily census records.
 These facility staffing records can and usually do show a pattern of insufficient staff that lead to a lower quality for care for patients and residents, including not turning and repositioning, not answering bed alarms and call lights, not feeding, not assisting to the bathroom, and not responding to signs of distress.
 This is undoubtedly evidence of abuse and neglect and is helpful when litigating a claim.

-The elder abuse attorneys at the Law Offices of Ben Yeroushalmi in Los Angeles are very experienced in proving claims involving facility understaffing.
+The elder abuse attorneys at the Yeroushalmi Law in Los Angeles are very experienced in proving claims involving facility understaffing.
 We have a history of being certified as class counsel in multiple separate California class action lawsuits for understaffing and have been involved with the best experts.

 • Ownership, Management, Administration Records